-On completion of this undergraduate course, we'll award you the Diploma of Higher Education in History.
+On successfully completing this course, we’ll award you our Diploma of Higher Education in History.

 As a student of The Open University, you should be aware of the content of the qualification-specific regulations below and the academic regulations that are available on our Student Policies and Regulations website.

 There are no formal entry requirements for this qualification.

 At The Open University we believe education should be open to all, so we provide a high-quality university education to anyone who wishes to realise their ambitions and fulfil their potential.

 Even though there are no entry requirements, there are some skills that you'll need to succeed.
 If you're not quite ready for OU study we can guide you to resources that prepare you, many of which are free.

 Answer a few quick questions to check whether you're ready for study success